What Is Intelligence? The Faculty That Guides the Mind What Is Intelligence? The Faculty That Guides the Mind

 Life begins to feel scattered.

-Not because the mind is wrong, but because it is not guided by intelligence or illumined by viveka.
+Not because the mind is wrong, but because it is not guided by intelligence.

 7. The Beginning of Clarity

-When intelligence becomes clear, viveka begins to function naturally.
+When intelligence becomes clear, discrimination begins to function naturally.

 This is the beginning of inner maturity.